juanmougan/adrian/README.md

-# README
+# Adrian

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Adrian is a simple web tool to create and manage ADRs.

+## Versions

-* Ruby version
+* Ruby version: 3.2.2

-* System dependencies
+* System dependencies: Docker is needed

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...